RobMakesThings/CSS491BOOKSTORE2024/README.md

  ## Windows build ##

-install msi file from https://mariadb.com/downloads/ default settings? easy root password you'll remember. not open to remote users.
+install msi file from https://mariadb.com/downloads/

+default settings: easy root password you'll remember. not open to remote users.
 Its going to install a heidiSQL client, we'll use that later as a gui to import the shema.

 instructions are based on using VS code, with the built in powershell console. commands might be able to be entered elsewhere.